 Understanding the American Wire Gauge System

 Amperage measures a wire’s current capacity without overheating.
 Generally speaking, the wire’s amp rating increases with the gauge.
-Smaller AWG values indicate more excellent dimensions, while the cross-sectional wire area determines its amp rating.

-Overloading a wire is a safety problem, which is why there are guidelines for wire diameters and total current.
 Any persistent current higher than a wire’s capacity can cause overheating.
-And excess heat can quickly degrade wire insulation and constitute a fire hazard.
+Excess heat can quickly degrade wire insulation and constitute a fire hazard.

-So, wire diameter can make a huge difference in any operation.
 Familiarizing yourself with the various gauges of wire and their specific uses can significantly aid you in your ability to determine your project needs.
-In addition, a renowned brand will reduce safety risks.

 Caption: Charging car through 6 AWG cables